 Central Oregon Summer Travel Guide

 Central Oregon has so much to offer our guests.
 From renowned breweries and recreation, to local bites and shops—there's something for everyone.
-After reading our Central Oregon Summer travel guide, you'll have all the wisdom you'll need to experience Central Oregon like a local this summer.
+After reading our Central Oregon summer travel guide, you'll have all the wisdom you'll need to experience Central Oregon like a local this summer.

 Top Things To Do In Central Oregon In Summer

 From farmer's markets to paddleboarding scenic alpine lakes and thrilling ziplines to serene summer floats, the list of things to do in Central Oregon in summer is endless.
 With something for everyone, your summer trip to Central Oregon is sure to be one to remember.
-Use this Central Oregon Summer Travel Guide to get ideas and start planning the perfect trip.
+Use this Central Oregon summer travel guide to get ideas and start planning the perfect trip.
 If you are traveling with kids, bringing your dog, or planning a couple's getaway in summer, we have dedicated summer travel guides just for you.

-Local Farmers Markets
+Stroll Local Farmer's Markets

 Every Wednesday from May to October, you’ll find everything you need from fruits and vegetables, to meat, poultry, dairy, sweet treats and flowers at the Bend Farmer's Market in downtown Bend.
 Here are links to all our favorites:

-Summer Thrills at Mt.
+Get Summer Thrills at Mt.
 Bachelor

 Mt.
 Bachelor transforms into a summer playground where excitement and scenery come together.
 Ride lift-served mountain bike trails at the Bike Park, soar down the volcano’s slopes on the “ZipTour” zip line (a dual-line, three-stage thrill that drops nearly 1,400 feet), test your aim amid stunning views on the 18-hole mountain disc golf course, or take in the Cascade panorama via scenic chairlift rides culminating in mountaintop dining at Pine Marten Lodge.
 Plus, you can challenge yourself to hike to the 9,065-foot summit either from West Village or by riding the lift and trekking the rest—just be sure to come prepared.